Introduction on traveling to Chitwan National Park & Sauraha

 Road in Sauraha

-How to get from Kathmandu to Chitwan/Sauraha
+How to travel from Kathmandu to Chitwan/Sauraha

 How to take a bus from Kathmandu to Chitwan National Park